 In this short time, the Center has grown from 20 projects per year in its first few years to nearly 80 projects in Fiscal Year 2013.
 In doing so, the Center has built a strong reputation in municipal performance management, organizational studies, executive recruitment, and many other services.
 The Center’s work on the design and implementation of state performance management, MassResults is helping to establish new ways of doing business in state government.

-The Collins Center was established in July 2008.
-Throughout his long public career in the Commonwealth, Edward J. Collins, Jr. served as an important mentor to hundreds of past and present municipal and state officials.
+The Center is named for Edward J. Collins, Jr. Throughout his long and distinguished career in public service, Collins epitomized integrity, professionalism, and innovation, and he served as an important mentor to hundreds of past and present municipal and state officials.